theneva/dissertation/src/components/12factor.md

 The guidelines are all attempts at establishing _best practices_, and are independent of programming language and execution environments.
 These will be used as a basis for comparing the interview data to that of the literature review.

 The first factor, __Codebase__^[http://12factor.net/codebase], states that any one service should be container in exactly one codebase, tracked with revision control.
-This one codebase should be deployed
+This one codebase should be deployed… TODO

 Of particular interest are … TODO: describe the most interesting factors, and mention the others briefly.